March 4, 2023Review Recipe

 IN THE FRIDGE: Apple pie bites can be stored in the refrigerator for up to three days in an airtight container.
 You can enjoy them cold straight out of the fridge or heat them up in the oven if you prefer.

 IN THE FREEZER: Apple pie bites freeze very well and can be frozen for up to three months.
-Wrap each pie in foil or plastic wrap before placing them into the freezer.
+Wrap each bite in foil or plastic wrap before placing them into the freezer.
 To defrost, thaw at room temperature before reheating in the oven.

 These little apple pie bites are made easy by using crescent rolls for the crust and stuffed with tasty fresh apples.
 We hope that your family will have fun making (and eating) these scrumptious apple desserts together.